-You must double-check the approved final master before sending it out to a pressing plant or releasing your work into the digital realm.
+You must double-check the approved final master before sending it to a pressing plant or releasing your work into the digital realm.
 By the time you receive the master files, I will have checked them thoroughly and assume they are 100% good.

 Please listen again carefully anyway!

 i.e., fade adjustments and other edits, volume automation, or sample rate conversion.
-Ask me to take care of this, even if a project has been signed off already.
+I’m happy to take care of this, even if a project has been signed off on already.

 I won’t take credit or responsibility for a master altered by a different studio or passed through another DAW.